-Professors Persichini (Chair), Ams, Betush, Chapp, Deckert, Garcia, Guldan, Murphree
+Professors Persichini (Chair), Ams, Betush, Chapp, Deckert, Flanagan, Garcia, Guldan, Murphree

 Science is an integral part of a liberal arts education.
 Chemistry is the central science as it provides an understanding of how the assembly and manipulation of atoms and molecules affect life by connecting physics to biology, and it provides ready entry to applied sciences like medicine, and engineering.